Acne treatment with acupuncture:

 Eczema comes from the Greek word to boil and is used to describe the symptoms of the condition: red, dry, itchy, skin which can sometimes become weeping, blistered, crusted, scaling and thickened.
 The main symptom of eczema is skin rash associated with itch.
 Scratching can fire up the skin rash and makes the itching worse.
 Itch can be severe enough to interfere with sleep, causing tiredness and irritability.
 The symptoms can sometimes be severe while other times less severe.
 Some people only have small patches of dry skin, but others may experience widespread red, inflamed skin all over the body. atopic eczema can affect any part of the body, it most often affects the hands, insides of the elbows, backs of the knees and the face and scalp.
 Many things can flare up atopic eczema: such as heat, dust woollen clothing, pets and irritants including soaps and detergents, cold and infections, teething in babies, food allergies and stress.

 Acupuncture is effective for atopic eczema.
-For example, a recent study involving in thirty participants with eczema.
+For example, a study involving in thirty participants with eczema.
 They were received four weeks of acupuncture treatments.
 All eczema symptoms were improved in 4 weeks’ time.
 A recent study analysed a total of 434 participants in the eight RCTs.
 All participants were diagnosed with atopic eczema.
 The age of the participants ranged from 18 to 70 years and the course of AE ranged from 6 months to 35 years.